yudhistiroagung/EasyListView-Android/README.md

 ```
 setOrderItems();
 ```
-- Change the List to different type programmatilcally
+- Change the List to different type
 ```
 setListType();
 ```